-Notice in Figure 4 (click to enlarge) that only two side-by-side passes are needed to completely cover the same panel width from Figure 3.
+Only two side-by-side passes are needed to completely cover the same panel width from Figure 3.
 This is due to a compactor with a wider EDW.
 The well-trained operator on a compactor with 78-inch drums is able to compact the panel with uniform coverage except in the exact center where the side-by-side passes overlap slightly.
 Using this breakdown rolling technique will achieve uniform density across the panel and help achieve requirements.

 It is also possible to have drums that are too wide for the panel.
 In Figure 5 (click to enlarge), the compactor drums are 84 inches wide.

 The center of the panel is receiving twice as much compaction force as the outer sections.
 Because a compactor with drums too wide for the pavement was used, breakdown rolling results will fail to achieve requirements.
 In addition, the larger compactor has higher ownership and operating costs, so there is reduced payback to the contractor on the investment.

 This is the reason nearly all manufacturers produce highway-class compactors with drums in three basic widths: 66 inches, 78 inches and 84 inches.